Hiroreco/enreco-archive/recap-data/chapter2/day1/edges/liz-nerissa-c2d1.md

 [Stop jesting, witch](#embed:https://www.youtube.com/live/2toZfafpyW8?si=c_AF1wjc3n30qs8a&t=2154)

-When Nerissa greeted the Red Knight with unfamiliar eyes, Elizabeth felt a sharp tug at her heart.
+When Nerissa greeted the Scarlet Knight with unfamiliar eyes, Elizabeth felt a sharp tug at her heart.
 At first, she brushed it off, convinced the witch was simply jesting—messing with her, as usual.
 But as their conversation went on, the truth became clear.
 Nerissa really didn’t remember her.
 Not even her beloved potato salads.
 Elizabeth didn’t quite know how to respond to that… except by being herself.
 Even if Nerissa had forgotten her, the feelings remained.
 And perhaps, just perhaps, if she kept up the same attitude she always had, Nerissa would remember in time.

 As if their bond had never truly been severed, the two crossed paths again and again.
 When Elizabeth was off building in solitude, Nerissa was there, keeping her [company](https://www.youtube.com/live/2toZfafpyW8?si=A837PYRSHvJus1sJ&t=8673).
 And when Nerissa wandered off to tend to her own matters, Elizabeth was never far behind—[watching](https://www.youtube.com/live/2toZfafpyW8?si=YfAOcQoIOWbai1uL&t=5607) over her, just like she always used to.